dragosenic/fish-tracking/README.md

 Instructions:

-Open "fishTracking_Drago_Senic.m" file in MATLAB and run.
+Open "fishTracking.m" file in MATLAB and run.
-Please make sure that "result" folder is in the same directory with "fishTracking_Drago_Senic.m" file. "result" folder must contain all subfolders as originaly provided.
+Please make sure that "result" folder is in the same directory with "fishTracking.m" file. "result" folder must contain all subfolders as originaly provided.
 Also make sure that all videos are also located in the same folder.

-- fishTracking_Drago_Senic.m
+- fishTracking.m
 - Video01_09Nov2015.mp4
 - Video02_09Nov2015.mp4
 - Video03_09Nov2015.mp4